 Summer is a good time to try out a sport, develop athletic skills and do the specific conditioning exercises needed for optimum performance as you prepare for the team tryouts.
 Summer Camps are offered by most sports.
 A brochure is available that offers prices, dates, and times for all summer camps offered.
 At 8th grade family night, coaches will be available after this meeting to answer your questions about summer camp

-To participate, each student will need to obtain their Athletic ID Card by completeing the clearance process at www.athleticclearance.com.
+To participate, each student will need to complete the clearance process at www.athleticclearance.com.
 The athletic clearance is valid for one school year.

 What is the Off Season Sports course?

 When an athletic team’s coach is not available to provide off season practice, students are assigned to the general Off Season Sports (OSS) course.
 For freshmen, only Fall Sports team members may sign up for the Off Season Team Sports.
 Students earn a grade and credit for this course and full participation is expected.
 Some freshman, who are in summer camps may be put on the roster of OSS by their coach, for fall, winter, and spring sports teams.
 If not, all freshman who are not in a fall sport will be assigned COED PE for the fall semester.
 After tryouts in September and January, the coach provides the counselor and athletics office with an official roster, the counselors will then adjust student schedules to fit the athletic class into their schedule.

 How can parents help as team parent volunteers?